Comparative analysis of word embeddings in assessing semantic similarity of complex sentences: Methodology

 \section{Methodology}

-In this section, we discuss the methodology followed in building the proposed benchmark DSCS dataset.
-We follow three steps in the construction of the dataset namely 1) Selection of domain, 2) Selection of sentences 3) Annotation of similarity values.
-Owing to our familiarity and current research topic, we chose the domain of interest to be computer science.
-Our dataset comprises of 52 unique sentences, which are definitions of widely known topics in the field of computer science.
-The list of the topics chosen is shown in Table \ref{tbl2}.
-In order to extract sentences with similar meanings we used three different sources namely the Wikipedia\footnote{\ref{fn1}}, Simple English Wikipedia\footnote{https://simple.wikipedia.org/wiki/Main\_Page} and the Merriam Webster Online dictionary\footnote{https://www.merriam-webster.com/}.
-The single sentence definitions of the chosen topics are selected from these sources resulting in fifty two unique sentences.
-Fig. \ref{FIG:3} shows an example of the definitions from various sources.
-In order to obtain dissimilar sentence pairs the sentences are paired among each other to form fifty final sentence pairs with no two sentences repeated more than twice.
+In this section, we discuss the methodology followed in building the proposed complex sentence dataset.
+We follow three steps in the construction of the dataset namely, (1) Selection of terms, (2) Selection of sentences (3) Annotation of similarity values.
+The dataset comprises 52 unique sentences, which are definitions of widely known topics in the field of computer science.
+The list of the topics chosen is shown in TABLE \ref{tbl2}.
+In order to extract sentences with similar meanings we used three different sources namely, the Wikipedia, Simple English Wikipedia\footnote{https://simple.wikipedia.org/wiki/Main\_Page} and the Merriam Webster Online dictionary\footnote{https://www.merriam-webster.com/}.
+The single sentence definitions of the chosen topics are selected from these sources resulting in 52 unique sentences (two topics have definitions from only two sources.)
+FIGURE \ref{FIG:3} shows an example of the definitions from various sources.
+In order to obtain dissimilar sentence pairs the sentences are paired among each other to form 50 final sentence pairs with no two sentences repeated more than twice.
+These sentence pairs are tabulated in TABLE \ref{tab:datasettable} in Appendix \ref{app1}.